wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/modern-analytics-interactive-experiences/includes/3-exercise-use-power-bi-desktop-to-build-data-model.md

 1. [Drag the [Potential MRR] measure] into an empty white space on the report page.

     > [!NOTE]
-    > Note: By default, you will get the Clustered column chart.
+    > By default, you will get the Clustered column chart.

 1. Select the [Clustered column chart visual] to make it active and then select the [Matrix visual] icon from the Visualization pane to change to the Matrix visual.